Peter Bach

 Peter B. Bach is a physician and writer in Cambridge, MA.
 He is the chief medical officer of DELFI Diagnostics and was previously an attending physician and researcher at Memorial Sloan-Kettering Cancer Center where he was the Director of the Center for Health Policy and Outcomes.
 His research focuses on healthcare policy, particularly as it relates to Medicare, racial disparities in cancer care quality, and lung cancer.
 Along with his scientific writings, he is a frequent contributor to The New York Times and other newspapers.

 Education

-Bach earned a bachelor's degree in English and American Literature from Harvard University (1986), a MD from the University of Minnesota (1992) and a Masters of Arts in Public Policy (1997) from the University of Chicago.
+Bach earned a bachelor's degree in English and American Literature from Harvard University (1986), an MD from the University of Minnesota (1992) and a Masters of Arts in Public Policy (1997) from the University of Chicago.
 He obtained his internal medicine training at Johns Hopkins Hospital, and completed a fellowship in Pulmonary and Critical Care Medicine at the University of Chicago and Johns Hopkins Hospital.